 We can't help with the latter, but the first problem is right up our alley.
-We've collected the 138 best Mac games for your delectation, dividing them for the sake of convenience into seven categories.
+We've collected the 127 best Mac games for your delectation, dividing them for the sake of convenience into 10 categories.
 Select your favourite genre from the list above and jump in.
+The newest entry is Disco Elysium, the sort of absorbing, immersive game that can absorb you for hours on end when you're stuck indoors.

 A Story About My Uncle